blomqvist/thesis/Report/report.md

 Evaluation occurred somewhat successively in line with the several sub-prototypes were finished to be able to move on to the next step.
 Several tools to validate the system, identified in the study phase, were utilized.
 The main evaluation strategy was to involve test-options to easily identify limitations of the prototype.
 We conducted a set of test-phases to evaluate the system:

 ##4.1 Bench prototype
-The first test bench prototype was implemented to demonstrate the possibility of an external option handler.
-At this stage we used our debug interface and test option 1, 2 and 3^[See Appendix A] to validate the system.
+The first test bench prototype was implemented to introduce the idea of an external option handler.
+At this stage we used our debug interface and test option 1, 2 and 3 (see Appendix A) to validate the system.
 Some output was fully functional and some were simulated in the debug GUI.
 This prototype was used in the half-time demonstration of the system as well.

 With the completion of the test bench we utilized the spare project time to further develop the prototype.
 At this point the goal was to get the prototype to function in a live truck with few modifications.